Vrana710/Recipe_Keeper_API/README.md

 1. **Create Frontend Files:**

-   Save the provided HTML, CSS, and JavaScript code into `index.html`, `styles.css`, and `scripts.js` respectively.
+   Save the provided HTML, CSS, and JavaScript code into `index.html`, `styles.css`, `calendar-styles.css` and `scripts.js` respectively.

 2. **Open `index.html` in Your Web Browser:**